ibm-cloud-docs/key-protect/kmip.md

 {: #kmip-adapter-api-cert}
 {: api}

-Now that a KMIP adapter has been created, you can add a KMIP client certificate to be associated with the KMIP adapter.
-Once a certificate has been registered, you can use that certificate to communicate with the KMIP server with mTLS as described by the KMIP specifications.
-It may take up to five minutes from the certificate being registered to the certificate being usable with the KMIP server.
+After you create a KMIP adapter, you can add a KMIP client certificate to associate with the adapter.
+After a certificate is registered, you can use it to communicate with the KMIP server with mTLS as described in the KMIP specifications.
+Certificate registration can take up to five minutes.
 Certificates must be unique within the same region.

 1. [Retrieve authentication credentials to work with keys in the service.](/docs/key-protect?topic=key-protect-set-up-api)